16

 Directions:

-4- Juice tomatoes, place the garlic in a pan on high heat with the olive oil and stir to boil 2 seconds then add vinegar stir 5 seconds, and add tomato juice and paste and stir to boil, then cover on medium heat and add the water when needed then allow cook till the oil comes to the top of tomato sauce, start adding salt and spices and boil on low heat for 2 minutes.
+4- Add tomato juice and paste and stir to boil, then cover on medium heat and add the water when needed then allow cook till the oil comes to the top of tomato sauce, start adding salt and spices and boil on low heat for 2 minutes.

 5- First "Da-ah", place garlic and olive oil just like the way you did in tomato sauce.

-6- Add vinegar, stir quickly then add lemon juice and spices, boil for seconds the remove from heat (won't take more than 90 seconds).
+6- Add vinegar, stir quickly then add lemon juice and spices, boil for seconds then remove from heat (won't take more than 90 seconds).

 7- Second "Da-ah", stir garlic, vinegar, salt and spices together in small bowl , and ready to serve.

-8- After all "Koshari" ingredients are ready cooked, place some rice in the serving palte then lentil then macaroni, sprinkle some onions, add some tomato salsa & your prefered "da-ah", and..
+8- After all "Koshari" ingredients are ready cooked, place some rice in the plate then lentils then macaroni, sprinkle some onions, add some tomato salsa & your prefered "da-ah", and..
 Bon Apetit.

 Brindusa @ Cooking with my soul